Arize-ai/openinference/python/README.md

 ## Phoenix Collector

-If you don't have collector running, you can use the Phoenix collector.
-Install it using:
+If you don't have a collector, you can try Arize Phoenix.

+Phoenix runs completely locally on your machine, and does not send any data over the internet.

+Install using:

 ```shell
 pip install arize-phoenix